getsentry/sentry-dotnet/README.md

 ## More Sentry .NET Integrations

-Sentry offers other integrations that are not part of this reposistory:
+Sentry offers other integrations that are not part of this repository:

 * [Sentry.EntityFramework](https://github.com/getsentry/sentry-dotnet-ef): EF 6 for validation errors and query as breadcrumbs.
 * [Sentry.Minidump](https://github.com/getsentry/sentry-dotnet-minidump): Capture Minidumps on Windows, macOS and Linux.